 Mexican spring rolls

 Spring rolls are a typical Mexican appetizer that is perfect for dipping in soup.
 This recipe only takes 40 minutes to prepare, and the Mexican spring rolls are filled with chicken, black beans, jalapenos, corn, salsa, and cheese.
+Or you can simple eat with my melty cheese quesadillas.

 Pico de Gallo